nehemiaharchives/bbl/README.md

 * Command functionality is powered by [Clikt](https://github.com/ajalt/clikt).
 It validates the input of the number of chapters of a book, emits error when you request more chapter than the book has.
 * Search is powered by [Apache Lucene](https://github.com/apache/lucene)
 * The code is written in [Kotlin](https://kotlinlang.org/) Programming Language

+## Why Kotlin?

+1. I was long time Java developper and suffered from JAVA but loved Java, and I met kotlin and it solved all the suffering.
+So I love Kotlin more than Java now.

+2. I think Apache Lucene is the best search library.
+Lucene is a Java library and it can be easily used from Kotlin.
+I did not want to use DBMS in command line app.

+3. Planing to do crossplatform bible based on what I developed in bbl as core.
+Reuse the core logic code in Mac/Linux/Windows desktop kotlin bible application later, then reuse it in Kotlin Multiplatform Mobile app for android and iOS.